 - Install apps that make it harder to use cell phones while driving.

 Starting the conversation to prevent Colorado teenage car accidents before they happen can make all the difference, but accidents still happen.
-If you or a loved one is injured in a car accident, the personal injury lawyers at Bachus & Schanker, LLC are here to help.
+If you or a loved one is injured in a car accident, the personal injury lawyers at Bachus & Schanker are here to help.